 As Test Cases execute, observe the incremental indications that appear in the Passed, Failed, and Inconclusive dropdown Status categories as the number of tests in each category are enumerated, as shown in parentheses on the View Results page that follows.

 In the Failure Status category, select a Test Case in the leftmost pane of the View Results page of the PTM Service, as indicated in the example of the following figure (figure 26).
-If you don’t see the failure that occurred right away, as highlighted in red, you may need to scroll down until you do. selectingrightmost sidefi
+If you don’t see the failure that occurred right away, as highlighted in red, you may need to scroll down until you do.

+After a Test Case executes, you can delete the result by selecting the Remove button on the rightmost side of the Test Case result as shown in figure 25 above.
+This deletes the Test Case result and this process cannot be reversed.